cefTRIAXone (Monograph)

 Chancroid

-CDC and others recommend azithromycin, ceftriaxone, ciprofloxacin, or erythromycin as drugs of choice for treatment of chancroid.
-HIV-infected patients and uncircumcised patients may not respond to treatment as well as those who are HIV-negative or circumcised.
+CDC and other experts recommend azithromycin, ceftriaxone, ciprofloxacin, or erythromycin as drugs of choice for treatment of chancroid.

 Gonorrhea and Associated Infections

 Treatment of uncomplicated cervical, urethral, rectal, or pharyngeal infections caused by susceptible Neisseria gonorrhoeae in adults, adolescents, and children.
-Dual combination treatment with ceftriaxone and azithromycin is regimen of choice for most patients.
+Ceftriaxone is the drug of choice for most patients.

-Treatment of gonococcal conjunctivitis† in adults and adolescents; dual combination treatment with ceftriaxone and azithromycin is regimen of choice.
+Treatment of gonococcal conjunctivitis† in adults and adolescents; ceftriaxone is drug of choice.
 Because only limited data available regarding treatment of gonococcal conjunctivitis, consider consultation with an infectious disease specialist.

 Initial treatment of disseminated gonococcal infections†.
 Drug of choice for initial parenteral treatment in adults, adolescents, and children, especially when meningitis, endocarditis, or conjunctivitis is involved.